Parity Sheaves and Smith Theory: Introduction

-sends parity complexes to Tate-parity complexes.
-Here by parity complex we mean an object of $D^b_{\vp,S}(X;\bO)$ whose underlying complex in $D^b_S(X;\bO)$ is parity.
-One example of such a good situation is given by our second main result:
+may be used to relate parity sheaves on $X$ to those on $X^\vp$, as we now explain.
+First, under certain additional hypotheses we show that $\Psm$ sends $\vp$-equivariant parity complexes on $X$ to Tate-parity complexes on $X^\vp$.
+Here, a $\vp$-equivariant parity complex simply means an object of $D^b_{\vp,S}(X;\bO)$ whose underlying complex in $D^b_S(X;\bO)$ is parity.
+A special case of our second main result (stated in Theorem \ref{alloallo}; see Lemma \ref{s1lem}) is the following theorem: